younrx/CTF_Irek1/README.md

 ![open_ports](/img/open_ports.png)

 It shows that this server is on the port 1337.
 We can establish a connection to this port with `telnet localhost 1337` and send commands to the server.
+Here's the returned data from server after sending 'help' command (as sugested):